tymaker-team/tygen/README.md

 # tygen
-Generates thank-you notes from information - Python
+tygen generates thank-you notes from information running on Python.
+By [aarikpokras](https://github.com/aarikpokras), the credit hog.